 Ilma nodded, as if she’d expected that.
 “Real life problems are like that.
 Sometimes, one catalyst problem can create an avalanche as time passes, as it impacts a delicate balance of unstable components.
 We see this repeated over and over again in history.
 And yet, here we are, none of these—at the time catastrophic—events have stopped humankind in the long run.”

 ‘Is she trying to encourage me?’

-Ilma stopped, seemingly realizing where she was, and turned back to Sebastien.
+Ilma stopped, seemingly realizing her audience, and turned back to Sebastien.
 Clearing her throat awkwardly, she retook her seat.
 “My point is, humans are versatile and incredibly resilient, not only as a species but as individuals.
 If you are searching for an answer to a complex problem…”

 She shook her head.
 “Decisions, solutions, aren’t always as binary as we like to think of them.
 It’s not always a good deed or an evil one, greed or altruism, left or right.
 And it’s also not always some combination of the two.
 The middle path can be even worse than one extreme or the other.
 However, sometimes people realize this and jump to say that no right path exists.
 Or that all paths are equally valid.
-Both of these are usually just as incorrect as a simple binary answer—though they might seem wiser, they’re useless.
+Both of these are usually just as incorrect as a simple binary answer.
+Though they might seem wiser, they are, in truth, useless.
 Humans don’t need useless answers.
 We need utility.”
-She stared at Sebastien as if expecting her to understand, now.
+She stared at Sebastien as if expecting her to understand now.

 Sebastien frowned, fascinated by the impromptu lecture despite her initial bemusement.
 “I understand what you’re saying, but…”